Nevada State Health Division

 “The Nevada MM Program is not a resource for the growing process and does not have information to give to patients.
 It is recommended that you talk to an attorney to learn about your rights and protections”, Medical Marijuana Patient Cardholder Registry – FAQs [Accessed January 19, 2016]

 The Nevada Patient Registry fee is $25 for new applications and $75 for the patient ID card.
-The Nevada Marijuana Registry is mandatory, and as of April 01, 2014, does accept other state’s registry cards, with an affidavit.
+The Nevada Marijuana Registry is mandatory for patients under the age of 21, and as of April 01, 2014, does accept other state’s registry cards, with an affidavit.

 As legislation changes in Nevada, check back to this section for information about how those legislative changes will affect the medical marijuana program in Nevada.